An effective, efficient, well tolerated trauma treatment

 - September 18, 2017 start.
 Certificate Program: Trauma-Informed Treatment for Adults, Teens, & Children.
 Northampton, MA.
 Click for more info.

 - Monday - Friday, September 18-22 + Mon Oct 23 or 2 web-based Group Consultation sessions at your convenience.
 Co-sponsored by R. Cassidy Seminars.
 Instructor: Ricky Greenwald, PsyD.
 Northampton, MA.
-Child Focus.
+Adult + Child Focus (extended training session to cover both).

 Special Needs: Requests to local sponsor/registrar for special accommodations.